PelleLille/hsl-docs/connect.rst

 .. module:: connect

-CONNECT
+Connect
 =======

-The CONNECT context is executed before the SMTP banner is sent.
+This script is executed before the SMTP banner is sent.

 Pre-defined variables
 ---------------------